brjoan/Coboku/README.md

 # Coboku
-Cobol implementation of Peter Norvig's sudoku solver.
+Cobol implementation of Peter Norvig's sudoku solver: http://norvig.com/sudoku.html

 It solves every sudoku that I've tried it on, including all those on his webpage in a comparable amount of time.